 Since the inception of Better Call Saul, there’s been much speculation regarding the appearance of Walter White on the series.
 Nothing has been ruled out as of yet, given the show’s knack for playing with time periods.
 But will Mr. White show up in the Breaking Bad movie?
 That’s the burning question.

 “I don’t know if there is an appearance, or what kind of appearance.
-I have no clue,” Cranston said when asked about the film during his recent visit to The Dan Patrick Show.
+I have no clue,” Cranston said when asked about the film during a visit to The Dan Patrick Show.
 “But I’m excited about it because it’s Breaking Bad, and it was the greatest professional period of my life.
 I can’t wait to see all those people again even if I just come by to visit.”

 Would it even make sense for Mr. White to show up?
 It depends.
 He could easily make an appearance in flashback form, but in our opinion, that would be too simple-minded for Gilligan.
 Instead, why not go the hallucination route?
 While we’ve seen this choice before in Fight Club, Mr. Robot, and even season 3 of Daredevil, it’d be an interesting choice.
 Not only would Heisenberg be able to make his return, but he’d continue being the thorn in Jesse’s side — and the chemistry between Cranston and Paul is begging for such a reunion to occur.

-Considering production on the movie is slated to end in February and will require plenty of time for editing and other post-production needs, the earliest it could hit the air would be late 2019 or early 2020.
+Considering production on the movie was slated to end in February and will require plenty of time for editing and other post-production needs, the earliest it could hit the air would be late 2019 or early 2020.